jacek9520@gmail.com

 2006, file size 720 KB.
 24 pages

-[in Polish] Development, culmination and gradual declining of the death taboo are linked to the unique demographic situation of the West in XX century and its psychological effects At the root of the taboo of death lies a specific phenomenon that occurred in the first half of the 20th century.
-There was a great rise in life expectation of younger generations (+45%) and at the same time no improvement (only 3%) in this respect towards the elderly (2/3 of the population) and the “scientific” pessimism as to their future life extension, because scientists’ general opinion was that life expectancy of elders was close to the limit imposed by the biology.
-The elders saw that the young stopped dying but they had no chance for a longer life.
-The reaction to this highly frustrating message was the suppression of the topic of dying from the collective consciousness.
-Death became taboo.
-Simultaneously the massive investments in health care sector started.
-The postponed effects of these expenditures brought such gains in the elderly life expectancy that death taboo as a defending measure against frustration started to weaken.
-See English abstract at the end of article.
+[in Polish] The development, culmination, and gradual decline of the death taboo are linked to the unique demographic situation in the West during the 20th century and its psychological effects.
+At the root of the death taboo lies a specific phenomenon from the first half of the century: a dramatic increase in life expectancy for younger generations (+45%), contrasted with minimal improvement (+3%) for the elderly (who made up two-thirds of the population).
+Adding to this was the “scientific” pessimism regarding further life extension for the elderly, as the prevailing opinion among scientists was that the life expectancy was approaching the biological limit.
+This created a stark disparity: the elderly observed that the young had largely stopped dying, while they themselves had little hope for longer lives.
+The reaction to this deeply frustrating reality was the suppression of the subject of death from collective consciousness—death became taboo.
+At the same time, massive investments in the healthcare sector began.
+The delayed effects of these investments eventually led to significant gains in life expectancy for the elderly.
+As a result, the death taboo, initially a psychological defense against frustration, began to weaken.

 Russia – our world’s misfortune (2014)